anc5c07/anc5c07-site/index.md

   - image_path: /assets/images/2026jackson/render1-cropped.png
     alt: "2026 Jackson St rendering"
     title: "2026 Jackson St NE"
-    excerpt: 'There is an active zoning case to build a new mixed-us building on a vacant lot owned by New Macedonia Baptist Church.'
+    excerpt: 'There is an active zoning case to build a new mixed-use building on a vacant lot owned by New Macedonia Baptist Church.'
     url: "/issues/2026jackson"
     btn_label: "Case Background"
     btn_class: "btn--primary"